-- a. a statement indicating the liability of the manufacturer for product deficiencies - b. a strategy where products are given no identifying names other than a description of their contents. - c. a branding strategy in which a company uses one name for all of its products - d. a branding strategy in which manufacturers produce products but sell them under the brand name of a wholesaler or retailer, also called private labeling or reseller branding. - e. a contractual agreement whereby a company allows someone else to use its brand name and usually requires that the product be made to its specifications - 5/ AT & T, MCI, Verizon, and Sprint control approximately 80 percent of te \$16 billion international long distance telephone service market.
-These companies operate in a(n) - a.
-Monopoly b.
-Cross- market - c.
+a. a statement indicating the liability of the manufacturer for product deficiencies b. a strategy where products are given no identifying names other than a description of their contents. c. a branding strategy in which a company uses one name for all of its products d. a branding strategy in which manufacturers produce products but sell them under the brand name of a wholesaler or retailer, also called private labeling or reseller branding. e. a contractual agreement whereby a company allows someone else to use its brand name and usually requires that the product be made to its specifications 5/ AT & T, MCI, Verizon, and Sprint control approximately 80 percent of te \$16 billion international long distance telephone service market.
+These companies operate in a(n) b.
+Cross- market a.
+Monopoly c.
 Pure competition position d.
-Monopolistic competition position

-- e.
-Oligopoly

-- 6/ The \\\\\\ element of the marketing mix includes features, packaging, brand name, and warranty.

-- a.
-Product

-- b.
-Pricing

-- c.
-Promotion

-- d.
-Place

-- e.
-Services

-- 7/ The group of brand a consumer would consider acceptable from among all the brands in the product class of which he or she is aware is the

-- a.
-Evaluative set

-- b.
-Evolved set

-- c.
-Consideration set

-- d.
-Alternative selection group

-- e.
-Aspiration group

-- 8/ Which of the traditional "4Ps" of the marketing mix concerns the various outlets and channels a business uses to distribute its products?
+Monopolistic competition position e.
+Oligopoly 6/ The element of the marketing mix includes features, packaging, brand name, and warrantv. a.
+Product b.
+Pricing c.
+Promotion d.
+Place e.
+Services 7/ The group of brand a consumer would consider acceptable from among all the brands in the product class of which he or she is aware is the a.
+Evaluative set b.
+Evolved set c.
+Consideration set d.
+Alternative selection group e.
+Aspiration group 8/ Which of the traditional "4Ps" of the marketing mix concerns the various outlets and channels a business uses to distribute its products?
+Promotion c.
+Place a. h.
+Price d.
+Product does none of the above 9/ Oliver was hungry, but he couldn't decide what he wanted to eat.

-- a.
-Promotionb.
-Pricec.
-Placed.
-Product

-- e. does none of the above

-- 9/ Oliver was hungry, but he couldn't decide what he wanted to eat.
 When Marlon saw the television ad for chocolate-stuffed Oreo cookies, he knew exactly what he wanted.
-Marlon's information search was shorted by the appearance of a \\\\\\ source.

-- a.
-Private information

-- b.
-Consumer-controlled

-- c.
-Public information

-- d.
-Family

-- e.
-Marketer-dominated

-- 10/ When Texas Instruments (TI) introduced its pocket calculator it was a tremendous product innovation, and IT set the mail order price at \$495.
+Marlon's information search was shorted by the appearance of a source. a.
+Private information b.
+Consumer-controlled c.
+Public information d.
+Family e.
+Marketer-dominated 10/ When Texas Instruments (TI) introduced its pocket calculator it was a tremendous product innovation, and IT set the mail order price at \$495.
 What is the name of the pricing strategy Texas Instruments used?

 - a. rip off

 - b. chiseling

 - c. opportunistic

 - d. skimming

 - e. penetration

-B.Short Questions
+B. Short Questions